April 25, 2025

 | Matthew King

-I have an atheist friend.
-He doesn’t commit to any religious belief system or institution, yet he considers himself to be spiritual.
-However, he has yet to find a way to sufficiently explain how he can be both an atheist and a spiritual person.
-He asked me these two questions, hoping I might help: 1.
+Spiritual atheism offers a way for atheists to explore spirituality without the belief in deities.
+My atheist friend is one such seeker and doesn’t commit to any religious belief system or institution, yet he considers himself spiritual.
+However, he has yet to find a way to sufficiently explain how he can be both an atheist

 Read More